-1.16 Administration, Exercise and Delegation of Functions
+1.12 Administration, Exercise and Delegation of Functions

 The Council will be involved in a wide range of licensing decisions and functions and has established a Licensing Committee to administer them.

-Appreciating the need to provide a speedy, efficient and cost-effective service to all parties involved in the licensing process, the Committee has delegated certain decisions and functions and has established a number of Sub-Committees to deal with them.
+Appreciating the need to provide a speedy, efficient and cost-effective service to all parties involved in the licensing process, the Committee has delegated certain decisions and functions and has established several Sub-Committees to deal with them.